 9. Why Do You Want to Work Here?

-Hopefully, you’ve done your homework!
-Do a bit of research on the organization’s website.
+Hopefully, you’ve done your homework on the facility.
+If not, before you even go into the interview, do a bit of research on the organization’s website.
 What is their mission statement?
-What are the current happenings within the organization?
+If they have a blog or social media, what are the current happenings within the organization?

-10. How Would You Handle a Patient Refusing Care?
+10. How Would You Handle a Patient Who Refuses Care?

-Try answering this question with a detailed example of a time when you’ve successfully cared for a difficult patient.
-Did you show patience and gentleness?
+Sometimes, patients will refuse care.
+Their reasons vary.
+Try answering this question with a detailed example of a time when you’ve successfully cared for a patient who refused care.
+Did you show patience?
 Were you empathic to the needs of the patient?
+Did you take the time to learn and address any concerns that might have led them to refuse the care?

 11. How Well Do You Manage Stress and Practice Self-Care?